Updated and extended December 2018

 In most cases, buying gifts locally and sending them back to your country is prohibitively expensive.
 Asking a fellow traveler to bring gifts back with her/him is a subject to so many conditions that it is virtually impossible: she/he must travel to your country in particular time frame, can take additional luggage (with airlines imposing draconian fees for exceeding luggage weight limits it is a serious question), logistics of pickup/delivery…

-Hence, the internet comes to the rescue: you buy online and ship it to an unsuspecting recipient.
+Hence, the internet comes to the rescue: you buy a long-distance gift online and ship it to an unsuspecting recipient.
 Nice and easy.
 There is only one glitch: where to buy?
 The most obvious and frequently recommended choice is Amazon.
 Unfortunately, there are couple pitfalls.
 Looking for something surprising?
 Exciting?
 It’s a gift after all, right?
 Well, Amazon is a titan of online shopping.
 Do not get me wrong, sometimes, a blender or a pair of socks make a great gift.
 As for uncommon one-of-a-kind things, you better look somewhere else.
 There is another tiny wrinkle pointed out by our reader.
 Despite popular belief, Amazon is not omnipresent.
 There are countries where it still does not work.
 BTW, congratulations Australia – you are no longer amazon-less.

 To be fair, books are still Amazon’s strong point.
 There are some rare, out-of-print, hard-to-find books that I could not find anywhere else.
 Yes, I would recommend Amazon if you are looking for a book.